Zale Crawford, CFP®, ChFC®

 Volunteer work is important to Zale.
-In addition to coaching youth sports, he serves on the board of directors for the Boys and Girls Club of Thurston County Club, whose mission is to inspire and enable youth to realize their greatness.
+In addition to coaching youth sports, he serves as vice president of the Board of Directors for the Boys and Girls Club of Thurston County Club, whose mission is to inspire and enable youth to realize their greatness.
 He also gives time to the Rocky Mountain Elk Foundation, an organization that helps fund and conduct habitat stewardship projects for elk and other wildlife.

 Todd Lindley, CFP®, LUTCF

 Todd came to Pillar Financial Group in 2016 after running his own financial planning firm, Lindley Financial, for 33 years in Montesano.
 Todd launched his company soon after receiving his degree from Western Washington University’s School of Business and Economics.
 Starting Lindley Financial in a small town was a leap of faith, but it was very successful when combined with Todd’s remarkable work ethic.
 Todd’s wife, Gerrilynn, worked with him from the time the business opened, and two staff members soon joined them.
 Both Todd and Gerrilynn felt it was a privilege and an honor to serve the Montesano community, especially since Todd grew up there, working in the logging industry as a choker setter to pay for college.

 They are both very happy their daughter, Marisa, joined the company in March 2016.
 This was particularly exciting because they decided to relocate the company to Olympia in November 2016, merging Lindley Financial Services with Pillar Financial Group.
 For several years, Todd had been looking for a financial planning partner with the same values as his own, and he finally found this in Zale Crawford, CFP®.

 Although Todd misses the small-town camaraderie of Montesano, he is happy to have moved to Olympia for many reasons.
-Many of his clients are from the Olympia area, and Todd's son, Jayce, also lives in Olympia.
-Jayce is currently a student at Clover Park Technical College in the Mechatronics program.
+Many of his clients are from the Olympia area, and Todd's son, Jayce, also lives there.
+Jayce recenlty finished a mechatronics program at Clover Park Technical College.